CrossNorm and SelfNorm for Generalization under Distribution Shifts: Appendix

 \subsection{Visualization Continued}

 {\bf Visualization setup}.
-Our visualization builds on the technique: understanding deep image representations by inverting them \cite{mahendran2015understanding}.
+As it is nontrivial to visualize the effect of CN and SN directly in feature space, we perform the visualization with the technique: understanding deep image representations by inverting them \cite{mahendran2015understanding}.
 The goal is to find an image whose feature representation best matches the given one.
 The search is done automatically by a SGD optimizer with learning rate 1e4, momentum 0.9, and 200 iterations.
 The learning rate is divided by 10 every 40 iterations.
 During the optimization, the network is in its evaluation mode with its parameters fixed.
 In the experiment, we use WideResNet-40-2 and images from CIFAR-10.
 In visualizing CN, we use the training images and a model trained for 1 epoch.
 The SN visualization uses test images and a well-trained model.
 We use different settings for them because CN is for training, while SN works in testing.

 {\bf More visualization results}.
-Figure \ref{fig:cn-vis-2}, extending Figure \ref{fig:cn-vis}, shows more CN visualizations in deeper network blocks.
-Figure \ref{fig:vis_of_imagenet-c} gives an illustration of 15 corruptions used in robustness evaluation on CIFAR and ImageNet.
-Moreover, Figure \ref{fig:seg-images} shows some synthetic images from GTA5 and realistic ones from Cityscapes.
-The visualization of CN applied to the synthetic images is provided in Figure \ref{fig:vis_of_cn_img}.
+Here we provide more visualization results in addition to those in the paper.
+First, Figure \ref{fig:cn-vis-2}, extending Figure 5 in the paper, shows more CN visualizations in blocks 2 and 3 in WideResNet-40-2.
+Second, we visualize the segmentation results on four Cityscapes' images for models trained on GTA5 in Figure \ref{fig:seg-results-vis}, where we compare baseline FCN-ResNet50, domain randomization, CN, SN, and CNSN.
+Moreover, Figure \ref{fig:seg-images-vis} shows four synthetic images from GTA5 and four realistic ones from Cityscapes, and Figure \ref{fig:seg-images-cn-vis} visualizes the effect of applying CN to two GTA5 images.
+Finally, Figure \ref{fig:imagenet-c-vis} gives an illustration of 15 corruptions used in evaluating the corruption robustness on CIFAR and ImageNet.